scottballenger/wordtl/README.md

 ```
 Usage of ./wordtl:
   -p string
-    	Pattern to Match: Known letters will be in the position that they appear, a wildecard placeholder '-' must be letters specified by -w flag or can be any other letter.
+        Pattern to Match: Known letters will be in the position that they appear.
+Wildecard placeholders '-' 1) must include all letters specified by the -w flag and 2) can be any other letter that is not excluded by the -x flag.
+Example value of 't----' would lookup words with a 't' in the beginning of a 5 letter word.
   -w string
-    	Wildcard Letters: letters that can appear in any position where there is a wildecard placeholder '-'
+        Wildcard Letters: Letters that must appear in any position where there is a wildecard placeholder '-'.
+Example value of 'r' means that there must be at least 1 'r' in any place where there is a '-' in the -p flag.
   -x string
         Excluded Letters: Letters that cannot appear in the word.
+Example value of 'ies' means that 'i', 'e', or 's' cannot appear anywhere in the word.
 ```
 ## Building/Testing wordtl
 `wordtl` is developed in Golang.
 You will need to download Golang from https://golang.org/doc/install.
 You can install additional developer tools such as an IDE if you would like, but it is not required.

 ### Golang Version
-This code was compiled with `go version go1.15.7 darwin/amd64`.
+This code was compiled with `go version go1.16.2 darwin/amd64`.
 Run `go version` to see what you are using.

 ### Compile the Code and Build Executables